intel/diagnostics-utility/docs/select-checks.rst

 To view more information about the check, use the verbosity argument (-v): ::

-  python3 diagnostics.py --select gcc_compiler_check -v
+  python3 diagnostics.py --select compiler_check -v

 There are six levels of verbosity.
 To learn more, see :ref:`verbosity`.